qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/chip.rst

 Chip
 +++++++++++
-On these part of the runcard we determinate the architecture of our chip and how it is connected to the different ports.
+On this part of the runcard, we determinate the architecture of our chip and how it is connected to the different ports.
 So, via text, we describe the different elements of our chip and how are they connected.

 Simple example
 ----------------
-Here is a very simple example of a chip explained on the runcard format:
+Here is a very simple example of a chip explained in the runcard format:

 ::